material-motion/material-motion/languages/somelanguage.md

 *Additional parameters:*

-* **Mask** - resizes surface and clips the content inside the surface.
+* **Mask (aka Clip)** - resizes surface and clips the content inside the surface.
 Content within surface stays anchored and does not wrap or stretch.

 * **Wrap** - resizes surface and wraps the content inside the surface.
 Content within surface constantly adapts to the new surface size.

-> Value: Density Pixels (width + height)

 ### Rotate